theislab/sfaira/docs/adding_datasets.rst

     You can supply multiple data URLs below, so collect all relevant files in this phase.

 Pe.
 Get an overview of the published data.
-    Data curation is much easier if you an idea of what the data that you are curating looks like before you start.
+    Data curation is much easier if you have an idea of what the data that you are curating looks like before you start.
     Especially, you will notice a difference in your ability to fully leverage phase 1a if you prepare here.
     We recommend you load the cell-wise and gene-wise meta in a python session and explore the type of meta data provided there.